Cornell Catholic Community: 20th century

 Cornell hired Charles E. Curran as a visiting professor while he was the center of an academic freedom controversy.
 Curran was removed from the faculty of Catholic University of America in 1986 as a dissident who unapologetically maintained the right to dissent from official Church teachings which had not been issued as ex cathedra statements.
 He maintains in his 1986 "Faithful Dissent" that Catholics who may dissent nevertheless accept the teaching authority of the Pope, bishops and the Congregation for the Doctrine of the Faith.
-In 1986, the Vatican declared that although a tenured professor, Curran could no longer teach theology at Catholic University of America schools, because "clashes with church authorities finally culminated in a decision by the Sacred Congregation for the Doctrine of the Faith, headed by then-Cardinal Josef Ratzinger [now Pope Benedict XVI], that Curran was neither suitable nor eligible to be a professor of Catholic theology."
+In 1986, the Vatican declared that although a tenured professor, Curran could no longer teach theology at Catholic University of America schools, because "clashes with church authorities finally culminated in a decision by the Sacred Congregation for the Doctrine of the Faith, headed by then-Cardinal Josef Ratzinger, now Pope Benedict XVI, that Curran was neither suitable nor eligible to be a professor of Catholic theology."
 The areas of dispute included publishing articles that debated theological and ethical views regarding divorce, "artificial contraception", "masturbation, pre-marital intercourse and homosexual acts."
 Curran later became a full tenured professor at Southern Methodist University, and the American Association of University Professors censured CUA for his firing.

-Contemporary period

-In 1983, the Father Michael Mahler became chaplain.
+In 1983, Father Michael Mahler became chaplain.
 Mahler consolidated the community, instituting new programs and reforms, and established a new foundation for growth in membership.
 Soon thereafter the Community started a new outreach to Catholic alumni to raise funds and awareness.

+21st century

 In 2002, Father Robert S. Smith became director, instituting a peer ministry program, Taizé meditation groups, and the Emmaus Bible Study groups.

-In 2006, Father Daniel McMullin became director at the Cornell Catholic Community.
-In 2012, Father McMullin was hired as the Associate Director of Cornell United Religious Work.
-Father Carsten Martensen, the director of the Ithaca College Catholic Community, was hired to serve the Catholic Communities on both campuses.
-Fr.
-Carsten is removed from his position after allegations of sexual abuse was first received by USA Northeast Province of the Jesuits.
+In 2006, Father Daniel McMullin, Cornell Catholic Community's current director, became director.
+In 2012, Father McMullin was hired as Associate Director of Cornell United Religious Work.
+Father Carsten Martensen, director of the Ithaca College Catholic Community, was hired to serve the Catholic Communities on both campuses.
+In 2019, Fr.
+Carsten was removed from his position following allegations of sexual abuse, which were first received by the USA Northeast Province of the Jesuits.
+Father McMullin returned to replace Carsten.

-The Cornell Catholic Community is now under the direction of Father McMullin.